 On graduation, Anastasiya returned to Russia to develop and implement a large-scale strategy and a long-term development programme.

-A year on from this work, Anastasiya decided to further her research into this area and applied for a PhD at London Metropolitan University.
-She received the VC Scholarship to study a PhD in performance management and the challenges of implementing performance management system to the Russian Social Services, using Krasnoyarsk as a case study.
-Although Anastasiya is no longer employed by the central government, she still keeps in touch with them and advises them on developing and managing the procedures that she put in place.
+A year on from this work, Anastasiya decided to further her research into this area and applied for a PhD at London Met.
+She received a VC Scholarship to study a PhD in performance management and the challenges of implementing performance management system to the Russian Social Services, using Krasnoyarsk as a case study.

-How has the course helped you in your career plans?
+How has the course helped you in your career?

-Whilst studying for her PhD, Anastasiya works as a part-time project manager for a project funded by the Foreign and Commonwealth Office (FCO).
-The operator of the project is Media Diversity Institute (MDI), a London-based charity which supports media around the globe in their efforts to provide public debate on all issues relevant to all citizens, regardless of their political, social or cultural background.
-Anastasiya manages a project designed by MDI to fight discrimination in Russia through tolerant and inclusive reporting.
-The project is a part of the wider FCO Human Rights and Democracy Programme (HRDP) 2013-14 which aims to make a difference to people’s lives, helping to build infrastructures for governments and civil society to promote and protect human rights.
+Whilst studying for her PhD, Anastasiya worked as a part-time project manager for a project funded by the Foreign and Commonwealth Office (FCO).
+The operator of the project was the Media Diversity Institute (MDI), a London-based charity that supports media around the globe in their efforts to provide public debate on all issues relevant to all citizens, regardless of their political, social or cultural background.